wellesley-cs230/wellesley-cs230.github.io/linked-lists.md

 ## Part 5: LinkedStack (Extra/Time Dependent)

-We can also uses LinkedLists to implement other data structures.
-Consider the LinearStack interface below.
+We can also use LinkedLists to implement other data structures.
+Consider the Stack interface below.

 Create a new class, `LinkedStack<T>` that satisfies the following:
 1. It "has-a" `LinkedList<T>` (which you implemented above).
 (Question: why would you **not** want to use an "is-a" relationship here?)